originphp/user_authentication/README.md

 # User Authentication Plugin

-A common theme when creating web applications, is user registration, sending a welcome email, changing passwords, verifying the email address.
-This plugin takes less than 2 minutes to add to your application.
+The User Authentication plugin, provides user registration, sending a welcome emails, changing passwords, verifying user email addresses using email notifications.
+This plugin takes less than 2 minutes to add to your application and provides you with everything you need to get started.

-This plugin provides the following routes:

-* login
-* logout
-* signup
-* forgot_password
-* change_password
-* verify
-* token
-* profile

 ## Installation